SenneRosaer/COVID19_patterns/README.md

 The first one runs the apriori algorithm on the filtered data and also computes a regression tree which gives a clear representation of the data.
 The second function also performs apriori, but instead of running it on all the data is runs seperate for every month for better comparisons.

+The output of this program is generated in the output folder.

 ## Run this Code with Newer Data
 Input files will always be in the input directory.
 In order to run this code with other/newer data, the following functions need to be adapted.